 From Fall 2013 to Summer 2019, I was an Associate Director in Princeton University's Council on Science and Technology, where I taught courses and worked on bringing science and engineering to a wider audience.

 Science of Sound

-In Spring 2019, I co-taught Musical Instruments, Sound, Perception, and Creativity with Dan Trueman.
+In Fall 2018, I co-taught Musical Instruments, Sound, Perception, and Creativity with Dan Trueman.
 The course was featured on the Princeton University home page.

 Through weekly labs, online video lectures, and in-class activities and discussions, we tied together topics in acoustics, the math underlying musical tuning systems, the science of sound perception, instrument building, and code-based music synthesis.
 At the same time, the students delved into the historical development of the piano, conducted in-depth explorations of historical and novel tuning systems, listened to musical repertoire and created novel compositions, and even 'prepared' pianos using John Cage's original instructions.

 This course builds on Reinventing the Piano, an online course created by Dan Trueman.
-In 2018 and 2019, I worked with Dan on creating and teaching a set of labs that explored the math and science of music in more depth, first offered as a first-year seminar in 2018, and expanded into a regular course in 2019.
+From 2017 to 2019, I worked with Dan on creating and teaching a set of labs that explored the math and science of music in more depth, first offered as a first-year seminar in 2017, and expanded into a lab course in 2018 and 2019, with input from music graduate student Annika Socolofsky.
 The topics covered in the labs were:

-- Dividing the Octave With a Ukulele: the Math Behind Pitch Perception
+- Dividing the Octave With a Ukulele: Exploring the Math Behind Pitch Perception

 - Sine Waves and our Perception of Loudness